Skip to main content

 • status page– keep updated about planned maintenance or any issues with key services such as StudyNet or Wi-Fi at status.herts.ac.uk

-And don’t forget to follow us on our library Twitter @uhlr and Instagram @uniofhertslibrary to keep up to date with the latest library news.
+And don’t forget to follow our library accounts on TikTok @uniofhertslibrary and Instagram @uniofhertslibrary to keep up to date with the latest library news.

 Thanks, and congratulations go to all the library and computing staff who work hard to bring you these services.
 We hope you like them - and make good use of them!